peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 As you can see from the logarithmic plot, the dependence is close to a power function (i.e. is linear in the logarithmic coordinates).
-This suggest that a linear interpolation between extreme values of the zenith angle in an intermittence period could yield accurate enough results.
+This suggest that a linear interpolation between extreme values of the zenith angle in an intermittency period could yield accurate enough results.
 Similar relatiotionship was observed in cloudy atmosphere and a number of additional cases.